 Medicaid pays the Part B premium for recipients covered by certain Medicare Savings Programs (QMBs, SLMBs, & QI-1).
 Newly enrolled recipients should be aware that it takes approximately 8-12 weeks for the Social Security Administration to update its files so the Part B premium is no longer deducted from the monthly Social Security Check.

-To report a conflict in Medicare eligibility information between Medicaid and Social Security Email Medicaid.
+If you have any questions regarding Medicare Part B premiums or need to report a conflict in Medicare eligibility information between Medicaid and Social Security Email Medicaid.

 The following are descriptions of Medicare programs available to certain individuals: